chinazoKizito/heart-disease-classification/README.md

 # heart-disease-classification
-EDA, classification problem, model building, model evaluation and Visualizations
+EDA, classification problem, model building, model evaluation and Visualizations on the dataset heartdisease.csv